PhysisVerse/support/pages/astralis/constellation.md

 # ASTRALIS Constellation

-The main network that interacts with the Physis ecosystem and OpenAPI is called the Constellation
+The primary network that helps to power the Physis ecosystem and OpenAPI.

 ```mermaid